Utsob-Bin-Bari/NoteIt/Thinking.md

 * enableScreens() implemented which I forgot to implemented during navigation implementation.
 * Removed the back text from ios.
 * Added border bottom for dark-light consitancy.

+# Commit 8: Create Database & Implement TypeSafety of Api Calls
+* Generalised Database is created using the API documentation and primary concept of keeping the local database identical to the backend database.
+It is initated with AI and will be updated manually on each functionality implementation.
+* Types are added to include typesafety to our api calls.
+* DatabaseUsageGuide.md is created to help understand and implement CURD operation on local database.